malkhoza/drone3/game demo/README.md

-This is a simple drone simulatio game
+This is a simple drone simulation game

-IF YOU USING THE A DESKTOP
+IF  YOU ARE USING A DESKTOP

 *press W to move foward
 *press A to move right